kstenschke/doShell/README.md

 ## What does it do?

-doShell is a scripting language, transpiler and runtime system for efficient **headfull interactive UI automation** on Linux and Mac OS, foremost but not limited to operations involving web browsing and shell.
+doShell is a superset of shell script, a transpiler and runtime system for efficient **headfull interactive UI automation** on Linux and Mac OS, foremost but not limited to operations involving web browsing and shell.